Trust for Nature (Victoria)

 Snape Reserve protects habitat for many different animals and plants, including a number of threatened species.

-Significant plant species include Winged Peppercress, Upright Spider-orchid, Salt Paperbark, Heathy Daisy-bush, Narrow-leaf Phebalium, Floodplain Rustyhood and Giant New Holland Daisy.
+Significant plant species include Winged Peppercress, Upright Spider-orchid, Salt Paperbark, Satin Daisy-bush, Narrow-leaf Phebalium, Floodplain Rustyhood and Giant New Holland Daisy.

-Significant animal species include Silky Mouse, Tree Goanna, Bardick snake, and Bearded Dragon.
+Significant animal species include Tree Goanna and Bardick snake.
 Birds include Red-tailed Black Cockatoo, Diamond Firetail, Painted Honeyeater and Powerful Owl.

 There is evidence on the reserve to suggest that it was used by the Indigenous people within the area.
 Stone scatters and burials can be found within the sandy area on the north-eastern side of the reserve.
 Formal cultural heritage surveys were performed in 2022 and are recording this rich cultural heritage.